Reindex Spotlight from the Command Line in Mac OS X

 sudo mdutil -E /Volumes/External/

-Individually Reindexing Selected Files
+Individually Reindexing Selected Files in Mac OS X

 In rare cases, Spotlight can miss a file during index, so rather than reindex an entire drive you can also manually add an individual file to the search index with the mdimport command: